- Health Concerns

 Broths that are made by simmering bones and a variety of vegetables for an hour or longer are a fantastic source of calcium and other minerals that can be used to keep your bones strong and flexible.

 Mineral-rich broths are a chief source of dietary calcium in east Asian countries like China and Korea, where many people are unable to fully digest dairy products.
-These broths take significant time and effort to make on a regular basis, but they nourish your bones (and the rest of your organs) like few other foods can.
+These broths take significant time and effort to make on a regular basis, but they are incredibly effective in nourishing your bones and other tissues.

 5. Ensure adequate vitamin D status.